mjtiv/AgenticAI_MissingPieces/README.md

 # Agentic AI: What’s Missing (and How to Fix It)

+*Everyone is hyping “Agentic AI.”
+Here’s what’s actually missing — and how to fix it.*

 ## 🚨 The Problem
 Everyone is talking about “Agentic AI.”
 IBM, OpenAI, Anthropic, xAI, and others are pitching it as the future.